Do you need a drum set to learn to play the drums? Can a practice pad be used as an alternative, and what are the benefits and limitations?

 Helpful related articles.

-Since a practice pad is a tool to help you develop your technique, it's important that they feel as close to an actual snare drum as realistically possible, and this is where you have to manage your expectations.
+Since a practice pad is a tool to help you develop your technique, it's important that they feel as close to an actual snare drum as realistically possible.
 While pads offer a similar stick rebound to a real acoustic snare drum, they do not feel the same.
-The upside though, is that they feel close enough to develop technique, and they are considerably quieter than hitting a real drum.
-Practice pads are very much like the drum pads on electronic drum sets, in that they are very good for developing and fine tuning basic skills, but do not necessarily prepare you for the nuances and sensitivities of the raw acoustic instrument.
+The upside, though, is that they feel close enough to develop technique, and they are considerably quieter than hitting a real drum.
+Practice pads are very much like the drum pads on electronic drum sets.
+They are very good for developing and fine-tuning basic skills but do not necessarily prepare you for the nuances and sensitivities of the raw acoustic instrument.
 With all that said, if you want to work on your stick technique and practice your single strokes, double strokes, flams, or any other drum set rudiment, then practice pads are an essential tool for any aspiring drummer.
 Be careful - they can also become quite addictive, and you might find yourself paradiddling your way through episodes of your favorite television shows.
 Here are a few tips for selecting and getting the best out of your portable practice friend.

-Manage your expectations.
+1. Manage your expectations.

-Select a pad with an adjustable stand.
+2. Select a pad with an adjustable stand.

-Buy a good pad from a reputable brand.
+3. Buy a good pad from a reputable brand.

 A good practice pad will cost around $30-50.
-Just like anything drum related, you get what you pay for.
+Just like anything drum-related, you get what you pay for.
 Less expensive pads may feel clunky and emit more sound.
-Double sided pads are useful for marching band and drumline students, but single sided pads are just fine for drum set players.
+Double-sided pads are useful for marching band and drumline students, but single-sided pads are just fine for drum set players.

-Evans Real Feel 12 inch Double Sided Practice Pad.
+Evans Real Feel 12 inch Double-Sided Practice Pad.
 This pad is great if you want two different practice surfaces, as mentioned above.

-If you have any questions, please feel free to email [email protected].
+If you have any questions about this article, please feel free to email [email protected].